markohaapala/wireguard_ansible/README.md

 # wireguard_ansible_alpine

 This is the ansible automation of the Wireguard VPN set up for an Alpine image.
 A part of it is related to Linode's services.
+This is forked from iamckn/wireguard_ansible and opinionated from Ubuntu to Alpine.

 This will create ten VPN client profiles when done.